kungaroh/kungaroh/README.md

 ## About Me
-Hi there 👋 I'm Henry, and a second year games development student.
+Hi there 👋 I'm Henry, and a game developer/programmer.
 Here you can view some of the projects that I've worked on!

 ### Some Languages I've used